ahmed-hazem-1/DEPI-Project--Land-Type-Classification/1st milestone/readme.md

 #### **✅ Solution:**
 - We resized all images to **64×64 pixels** for consistency.
-- We allowed flexibility to choose **either 4 bands (B2, B3, B4, B8) or all 13 bands** based on model needs.
+- We allowed flexibility to choose **either 4 bands (B2, B3, B4, B8).

 ---